Home / Health / 4 Classic Feeding Mistakes Dog Owners Make

 Managing Your Dog’s Diet

 While these are some of the most common mistakes dog owners can make, there are other issues to watch out for, too.
-Every dog is different - even two pups from the same litter grow differently and need different amounts of food and diets.
+Every dog is different – even two pups from the same litter grow differently and need different amounts of food and diets.
+There is a wealth of nutritional guidance available on manufacturers’ websites, which is well worth reading.